kaifishr/DroneRacing/README.md

 ## Method

-*DroneRacer* uses *PyBox2D* to create a physical environment the drones can interact with.
+*DroneRacing* uses *PyBox2D* to create a physical environment the drones can interact with.
 Drones use raycasting to gather distance information about obstacles in their surroundings.
 This information is fed into the drone's neural network to predict the next set of actions.
 These actions are passed on to the engines, which then command the power at which they should run.

 The drones' fitness depends on the defined reward function.
 The neural network weights of the fittest drone are mutated and passed on to the next generation of drones.